Jhon van Beukering: Pelita Jaya

 After an unsuccessful stint with Feyenoord, he left the club for Indonesian club Pelita Jaya.

 In 2013 he played for the amateur team MASV in Arnhem, for which was also the assistant manager.
 In October 2016, his brother Dennis stated that van Beukering was in training to become a professional player once more.

 International career

 Van Beukering played several times for the Netherlands youth teams.
 During his time playing in Indonesia he was invited to become an Indonesia citizen.
 He was called up to play against Uruguay but unable to play due to Indonesian regulations which does not allow dual nationalities.
 He was sworn in as a naturalized Indonesian citizen on 10 October 2011, making him eligible to play for the Indonesia national team.

-His first unofficial debut with the Indonesia national team was when they challenged Timor-Leste in Gelora Bung Karno Stadium 14 November 2012.
-He assisted Bambang Pamungkas for the only goal in the game.
+On 14 November 2012, Beukering made his first unofficial debut with the Indonesia national team was when they challenged Timor-Leste, where he assisted Bambang Pamungkas for the only goal in the game.
+Beukering also played in the friendly against Cameroon in a 0–0 draw.
 He made his official international debut on 1 December 2012, in 2012 AFF Suzuki Cup against Malaysia.